USAG Rheinland-Pfalz optimizes DPW operations, service delivery through training

 |0

-This work, USAG Rheinland-Pfalz optimizes DPW operations, service delivery through training [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Rheinland-Pfalz optimizes DPW operations, service delivery through training, by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.